 Insufficient quality in the production process has to be addressed at the appropriate level and is escalated where necessary.
 Primarily, the problem must be solved on the national level by the involved IMs and RUs according to national processes.
 If the problem is not solvable by the IMs and RUs themselves, an escalation process can be started.
 Different scenarios like:

-- no progress possible concerning the collaboration with ministries - problem in the cooperation amongst IMs - problems in the cooperation between IMs and RUs
+- problem in the cooperation amongst IMs - problems in the cooperation between IMs and RUs

 TPM escalation process